-- Treatment

-- Pavlik harness has high success rate in DDH identified before 6 months.

-- Closed reduction and spica casting is used if dysplasia is identified after 6 months or failure of Pavlik harness.

-- Legg-Calve-Perthes Disease

-- Anatomy/Pathogenesis

-- Common presentation at 4-8 years of age, M > F

-- Avascular necrosis of femoral epiphysis

-- Increased risk in low birth weight children, second hand smoke exposure, Asian/Eskimo descent, family history

-- 4 pathologic stages: 1. initial infarction; 2. fragmentation of femoral head; 3. reossification with resorption of necrotic bone; 4. healing/remodeling of femoral head

-- Symptoms/Physical Exam

 - Intermittent knee, hip or thigh pain

 - Trendelenburg gait/antalgic limp

 - Loss of internal rotation and abduction

-- Diagnosis
+- \circ Diagnosis

 - AP and frog leg radiographic views of pelvis show medial joint space widening +/- a crescent sign indicative of a subchondral fracture

-- Treatment
+- \circ Treatment

 - Most can be managed with conservative care.
 The goal is to keep the femoral head contained while maintaining good range of motion

 - Femoral or pelvic osteotomies may be indicated in some patients

-- Slipped Capital Femoral Epiphysis (SCFE)
+Slipped Capital Femoral Epiphysis (SCFE)

-- Anatomy/Pathogenesis

-- Unfavorable mechanical forces (obese, male, during rapid growth age 10-16) on perichondral ring cause slippage of proximal femoral epiphysis through the hypertrophic zone of the growth plate

-- Femoral neck rotates externally, displaces anteriorly while head remains in acetabulum.
-Looks like scoop of ice cream falling off the cone.

-- Classified as stable (able to bear weight +/- crutches), or unstable (unable to ambulate even with the use of crutches)

-- Symptoms/Physical Exam

-- Groin or knee pain predominate, preference to sit cross-legged

-- Loss of hip internal reduction, abduction and flexion

-- Externally rotated gait
+- Anatomy/Pathogenesis - Unfavorable mechanical forces (obese, male, during rapid growth age 10-16) on perichondral ring cause slippage of proximal femoral epiphysis through the hypertrophic zone of the growth plate - Femoral neck rotates externally, displaced anteriorly while the head remains in the acetabulum.
+Looks like a scoop of ice cream falling off the cone. - Classified as stable (able to bear weight +/- crutches), or unstable (unable to ambulate even with the use of crutches) - Symptoms/Physical Exam - Groin or knee pain predominate, preference to sit cross-legged - Loss of hip internal reduction, abduction and flexion - Externally rotated gait - \circ Diagnosis - AP and frog-leg radiographic views of both hips - Klein's line: normally a line drawn along the superior border of the femoral neck will - intersect with the femoral head. - $\circ \ Treatment$ - Percutaneous in situ fixation (bilateral as prophylactic measure if contributing endocrine abnormality is identified)

-- Diagnosis

-- AP and frog-leg radiographic views of both hips

-- Klein's line: normally a line drawn along the superior border of the femoral neck will intersect with the femoral head.

-- Treatment

-Percutaneous in situ fixation (bilateral as prophylactic measure if contributing endocrine abnormality is identified)